Implications of electromagnetic scale anomaly to QCD chiral phase transition in smaller quark mass regime: $T_{\mathrm{pc}}$ does not drop with eB: Introduction

 Thermal QCD with such a weak magnetic field has not yet been well explored.
-Lattice QCD has observed the inverse magnetic catalysis which acts constructively with increase of $T$ at high enough $T = {\cal O}(100\,{\rm MeV})$~\cite{Bali:2011qj,Bornyakov:2013eya, Bali:2014kia, Tomiya:2019nym, DElia:2018xwo, Endrodi:2019zrl}.
-The magnetic field strength is bounded from below as $eB \gtrsim T^2$ due to the currently applied method to create the magnetic field~\cite{Bali:2011qj}, which is only for the physical pion mass simulations at finite temperatures.
-Thus applying a weak $eB$ at high $T$ with much smaller pion masses, particularly close to the chiral limit, is challenging due to the higher numerical cost, and it is still uncertain whether the normal or inverse magnetic catalysis persists and $T_{\rm pc}$ gets increased or reduced with increasing $eB$.
+Lattice QCD has observed the inverse magnetic catalysis and the decrease of $T_{\rm pc}$ as the magnetic field strength $eB$ gets larger at high enough $T = {\cal O}(100\,{\rm MeV})$~\cite{Bali:2011qj,Bornyakov:2013eya, Bali:2014kia, Tomiya:2019nym, DElia:2018xwo, Endrodi:2019zrl}.
+On lattices, the size of $eB$ is bounded from below as $eB \gtrsim T^2$ due to the currently applied method to create the magnetic field~\cite{Bali:2011qj}, which works only for the physical pion mass simulations at finite temperatures.
+Thus applying a weak $eB$ at high $T$ with much smaller pion masses, particularly close to the chiral limit, is challenging due to the higher numerical cost, and it is still uncertain whether the normal or inverse magnetic catalysis persists and $T_{\rm pc}$ gets increased or reduced with $eB$.

-Recently it has been discussed that the electromagnetic scale anomaly effect is not negligible in weak magnetic field, shown to have important implications for the chiral phase transition, like the appearance of crossover in the massless two flavors limit of QCD with an extremely heavy strange quark~\cite{Kawaguchi:2021nsa}, and the disappearance of the first order phase transition in the 2+1 flavors chiral limit~\cite{YuanyuanWang:2022nds}.
-However, to our best knowledge, there is no definite analysis of the effect of the electromagnetic scale anomaly on the chiral pseudo-critical temperature $T_{\mathrm{pc}}$.